flutter/website/src/docs/get-started/flutter-for/xamarin-forms-devs.md

 ### How do I theme my app?

-Out of the box, Flutter comes with a beautiful implementation of Material Design, which takes care of a lot of styling and theming needs that you would typically do.
+Flutter comes with a beautiful, built-in implementation of Material Design, which handles much of the styling and theming needs that you would typically do.

 Xamarin.Forms does have a global `ResourceDictionary` where you can share styles across your app.
-Alternatively there is Theme support currently in preview.
+Alternatively, there is Theme support currently in preview.

 In Flutter you declare themes in the top level widget.

 To take full advantage of Material Components in your app, you can declare a top level widget `MaterialApp` as the entry point to your application.
 MaterialApp is a convenience widget that wraps a number of widgets that are commonly required for applications implementing Material Design.
-It builds upon a WidgetsApp by adding Material specific functionality.
+It builds upon a WidgetsApp by adding Material-specific functionality.

 You can also use a `WidgetApp` as your app widget, which provides some of the same functionality, but is not as rich as `MaterialApp`.

 To customize the colors and styles of any child components, pass a `ThemeData` object to the `MaterialApp` widget.
-For example, in the code below, the primary swatch is set to blue and text selection color is red.
+For example, in the following code, the primary swatch is set to blue and text selection color is red.

 {% prettify dart %}